Skip to content

 Use generate, eval, tune, and research when you want repeatable experiments backed by YAML configs in boxmot/configs.

-boxmot generate --benchmark mot17-ablation
+boxmot generate --benchmark mot17 --split ablation

-boxmot eval --benchmark mot17-ablation --tracker boosttrack
+boxmot eval --benchmark mot17 --split ablation --tracker boosttrack

-boxmot tune --benchmark mot17-ablation --tracker bytetrack
+boxmot tune --benchmark mot17 --split ablation --tracker bytetrack

 Shared CLI shape